 How Much Compressed Air Do I Need?

 One of the questions that repeatedly comes up in sandcarving is, "How much compressed air do I need to run a sandcarver?"
-The following information from Robert Robinson at MediaBlast & Abrasive, Inc. addresses this common question.
+Selecting the appropriate amount of air as well as the right air compressor for your CrystalBlast Sandcarving machine is crucial to ensuring optimal performance and efficiency.

 Choosing An Air Compressor